-On this accommodated overland tour travel north from Cape Town to Kenya.
+On this accommodated adventure tour travel north from Cape Town to Kenya.
 Experience the oldest desert in the world, the calm waters of the Okavango Delta, the thundering Victoria Falls and tropical Zanzibar.
 Game drive in Etosha, Chobe, South Luangwa, Serengeti National Parks and Ngorongoro Crater.
 Experience the magic of Africa and create unforgettable memories.

 This tour is also available in reverse, starting in Nairobi and ending in Cape Town.